A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 What Your Website Needs Right Now

-My Process for Writing Impactful Testimonials
+My Process

 I also try to include context about where I was before using the product or service.
-This helps readers determine if they’re in a similar situation and whether the solution might work for them too.
+This helps readers determine if they’re in a similar situation and whether the solution might work for them, too.

-When and How I Decide to Write a Review
+When I Decide to Write a Review

 I typically write a testimonial when one of three things happens: